Powering Women’s Entrepreneurship

 The technology is much cleaner than traditional cooking fuels, such as wood and coal, which can be hazardous to the environment and human health.
 Having these cookers available also means more time to focus on growing their business rather than spending hours a day gathering fuel.

 The cookers arrived at the RHF site in November of 2022.
-A series of trainings were held to equip the women with baking knowledge and business skills.
+A series of trainings were held to equip the women with baking knowledge and business skills, such as accounting warehousing.
 Technical trainings were also held, including maintenance and troubleshooting, to ensure these systems will serve the community for years to come.

 Image description